LiShiSangZi/remixure/README.md

 exports.htmlPath = 'public/index.html'; // If you want to pack index.html with the <script> inject.
 You need the speicific your index path.

+exports.cleanBeforeBuild = true; // If you want to clean the build folder before job start.
 ```